Everyone has a story. In fact, everyone has a story that could get published in a newspaper, journal or magazine.

 Thin Air

-Tony went on to become the Director of Human Resources for Spartanburg County.
+went on to become the Director of Human Resources for Spartanburg County, but is also helping to implement and achieve the

 My favorite part of the whole show happens right after it ends.
 There is a fragment of a gubernatorial re-election (SC's